erajasekar/lmes-feedback/PITCHME.md

 ### We should stop teaching collecting the dots

-Instead we need to teach intention to learn and how to think.
+Instead we need to teach intention to learn.

 ---